-Research demonstrates that it takes an individual eight times to hear something to process the information thoroughly.
-So, if it requires eight repetitions for someone to comprehend hearing something 1 time, how many times do you need to ask a person to buy from you before they understand that you want them to purchase something?
+Research demonstrates that hearing something takes an individual eight times to process the information thoroughly.
+So, if it requires eight repetitions for someone to comprehend hearing something one time, how many times do you need to ask a person to buy from you before they understand that you want them to purchase something?

 Include your CTA button on every page, and make it easy for visitors to take the next step.

 Your homepage should show the success your customer will experience if they use your product or service.

 Here’s why: your customer has two types of problems: external and internal.
 Another way of putting it is they have both physical and emotional issues.
 One problem they experience and one they feel.

 An external problem might be that I have a flat tire.
 The internal problem is that I can’t make it to work on time—my boss might fire me, and I can’t afford to lose my job.

 Every external problem, whether a flat tire or a leaky roof, manifests an internal problem — frustration, confusion, or even the feeling of “I don’t have what it takes.”

 Don’t be mistaken; your customers buy your products to relieve their internal tension.
 And when you communicate in a way, using words and pictures that show how you can reduce that tension, your customers will be more likely to seek your expertise.

 If you’ve watched a movie, you know every story ends in victory or tragedy.
 For your customers, it’s success or failure.
 They will feel one or the other, and I can guarantee they want to feel successful.